tydy1098/Course-Materials/other/git_github_setup.md

 # Workflow employed by the instructor:
 ## Feedback during assignments:

-* Clone the studentís directory to their own computer.
+* Clone the student‚Äôs directory to their own computer.
 Or pull the latest changes if the repository has been previously cloned.

 * Provide feedback through either a pull request, directly into the code, or as an issue in GitHub.